crazyhottommy/computation_wiki/docs/kraken/kraken_rstudio.md

 ### set up local library

-You will want to install libraries that the singularity container can use.
+You will want to install libraries so that the singularity container can use.

 If you go to your browser and inside Rstudio: